Albuquerque Dog Bite Lawyers

 Every personal injury claim has an associated statute of limitations, which is the legal term for how long you have to file a claim based on a given incident.
 In New Mexico, the statute of limitations for filing a dog bite claim is three years, which means that you have three years from the date of your dog bite to file a lawsuit.
 There may be exceptions to this rule that an Albuquerque dog bite lawyer can explain, but generally, it is advisable to file your claim as soon as possible to avoid running into any problems.

-CONTACT THE ALBUQUERQUE DOG BITE ATTORNEYS AT ZINDA LAW GROUP TODAY
+CONTACT AN ALBUQUERQUE DOG BITE LAWYER AT ZINDA LAW GROUP TODAY

 Zinda Law Group has the resources of a large firm combined with the individualized attention of a boutique operation.
 We believe dog bite victims shouldn’t need to worry about being able to afford legal representation, which is why we offer a no-win, no-fee policy—you don’t pay us anything until we win your case.